esnaaf1/Belly-Button-Biodata/README.md

 2. A gauge-style visual showing the belly button washing frequency per week
 3. A bubble chart showing bacteria culture per sample.

-To see the visualization, please open index.html on the local server, or with Lives Server in visual studio code, for example.
+To see the visualization, please open index.html in your browser on the local server, or with Lives Server in visual studio code, for example.

 -----------------
 *About the Data*